 Bartender License: The myth, the legend.
 Do I need really need one?

-We here at American Bartenders School feel the need to help clarify some misconceptions about bartender licenses for NYC bartenders.
+We here at American Bartenders School feel the need to help clarify some misconceptions about bartender licenses and bartending certification for NYC bartenders.
 First off, there is no such thing as a required bartender license to work at any bar in New York City.
 Once again, there is no such requirement by law that requires bartenders to have a bartender license in NYC.
 So, where does the confusion come in?
 Why are some people calling it a scam?

 There are so many internet articles out there about this topic that it’s hard not to get confused.
 Every bartending school says something different about bartending licenses or bartending certificates.